Egypt's first Islamist president to be sworn in

 CAIRO Egypt's President-elect Mohamed Mursi takes his oath on Saturday, a day after the Islamist leader pre-empted the formal ceremony by swearing himself in before ecstatic crowds in Tahrir Square and warning off generals trying to curb his powers.

-They have already clipped the prerogatives of the bearded leader now in the palace once occupied by Hosni Mubarak, who is serving a life sentence 16 months after Egyptians toppled him.
+They have already clipped the prerogatives of the leader now in the palace once occupied by Hosni Mubarak, who is serving a life sentence 16 months after Egyptians ousted him.

+Mursi is the first president since the king was toppled by army officers in 1952 who was not drawn from top military ranks.
+For the 84-year-old Muslim Brotherhood, which propelled Mursi to office, it marks a dramatic reversal of fortunes after decades of repression.

+"Today, the birth of a civilian state," wrote the daily Al-Gomhuria, a newspaper which until the uprising last year had been fiercely loyal to Mubarak.

 Addressing the "Muslims and Christians of Egypt", he promised a "civil, nationalist, constitutional state", making no mention of the Brotherhood's dream of creating an Islamic order.